Franklin Variety Index

 Die clashing is frequently seen on Franklin half dollars.
 In fact, the Mint was clearly self-conscious of this at the time, struggling to file or polish them away.
 Clashing can appear in a number of locations, due to variations in die position, die alignment, and striking pressure; but only some are desirable to collectors.
 The strongest and most popular clashes can leave an imprint of the eagle’s wing over Franklin’s mouth, creating the famous “Bugs Bunny” varieties, and sometimes even a nearly complete outline of Franklin’s bust on the reverse.
 Many of the Bugs Bunny varieties actually do resemble the classic cartoon character, or even a vampire, and it is easy to see why these are the most popular clashes.

 However, some of the other obverse clashes have become collectible in and of themselves.
-Also, it is important to learn the jargon for all parts of the design that can show clash marks .
+And, for variety attribution, it is important to learn the jargon for all parts of the design that can show clash marks.